 Other concerns raised by the scientists included: capping the holes used for fencing posts so that wildlife does not become trapped in the holes, and to warn authorities that they will face difficulties when fighting wildfires in the parts of the US territory that end up south of the wall.

-Water is a limiting factor in the area and animals need to have thefreedom to moveto water-rich locations to find food and water.
-At the same time, the area is prone to flooding and the border wall is likely totrap wildlifeand heighten the risk of drowning when the Rio Grande floods.
+Water is a limiting factor in the area.
+So animals need to have the freedom to move to water-rich locations.
+Especially to find food and water.
+At the same time, the area is prone to flooding.
+Yes especially at the border wall.
+So therefore it is likely to trap wildlife and heighten the risk of drowning when the Rio Grande floods.

 A few of the concerns raised by the FWS scientists in the final letter.
 One concern focusing on how the border wall would affect the tourism.
 Tourism to a national wildlife refuge.